 Having cracked the impossible by establishing itself as a genuine alternative to the mainstream, Hyundai’s next challenge is to prove that it has what it takes to tackle electrification.
-The result is IONIQ, a mid sized hatchback with a unique selling point; you get to choose between petrol / electric hybrid, petrol / electric plug-in hybrid, or pure electric derivatives.
+The result is the IONIQ, a mid-sized hatchback with a unique selling point; you get to choose between petrol-electric hybrid, petrol-electric plug-in hybrid, or pure electric derivatives.

-In plug-in hybrid form you get a 1.6 litre normally aspirated engine which uses direct injection and the Atkinson cycle to achieve record beating 40% thermal efficiency.
+In plug-in hybrid form you get a 1.6-litre normally aspirated engine which uses direct injection and the Atkinson cycle to achieve record beating 40% thermal efficiency.
 Designed to work with a 43 bhp electric motor, the petrol unit is tuned for maximum efficiency with the motor picking up the slack.
-Unusually the gearbox is a 6 speed dual clutch system, rather than a CVT or e-CVT favoured by Toyota.
+Unusually the gearbox is a 6-speed dual clutch system, rather than a CVT or e-CVT favoured by Toyota.
 Electrical power comes from a 8.9 kWh (gross) lithium ion battery.
-Hyundai provide an 8 year 125,000 mile warranty for the battery and 5 year unlimited mileage cover for the whole car.
+Hyundai provides an 8-year 125,000 mile warranty for the battery and 5 year unlimited mileage cover for the whole car.

 Yes and no. The IONIQ plug-in hybrid is more fun than a Prius and certainly doesn’t disgrace itself in the twisty stuff but it falls short of being genuinely entertaining.
 If you get a chance to try the pure electric version it quickly becomes apparent that it does a better job of meeting the original brief, but in terms of hybrid competitors the IONIQ is the most rewarding to drive.

 Real world efficiency is where the IONIQ really hits the mark.
-Normally the real world electric range of plug-in hybrids is a fair way short of the official figure, but in the case of the IONIQ it is right on the money.
-Given that the powertrain is shared with the hybrid version it is no surprise that when the EV range runs out it is astoundingly efficient in hybrid mode too.
+Normally the real world electric range of plug-in hybrids is a fair way short of the official figure, but in the case of the IONIQ it’s right on the money.
+Given that the powertrain is shared with the hybrid version it’s no surprise that when the EV range runs out it is astoundingly efficient in hybrid mode too.
 We recorded 60 mpg on a 70 mph motorway run and an incredible 77 mpg at 55-60 mph on a round trip of 351 miles.

 Although the IONIQ falls into our Small Family Car section it isn’t that much smaller than the Toyota Prius (check out Family Cars) and it is easy to see customers seriously comparing the two.
 If you don’t need the extra space the IONIQ is the pick of the two, offering more fun and better looks at a substantially lower price.